Tuscan37/GT2CarTools/readme.md

 2. GT2WhiteWasher

 Usage: python3 GT2WhiteWasher.py path/to/non-white/color

-WARNING!
-THIS PROGRAM EDITS THE COLOR!
-MAKE SURE TO CREATE A DUPLICATE!!!
-After a successful launch, input a grayscale multiplier, grayscale additive and grayscale mode.
+After a successful launch, input a new ID, grayscale multiplier, grayscale additive and grayscale mode.
 There are two grayscale modes:
 Component average
 Brightest of the three components